SKCro/WebTV-HD/README.md

 - ~~Make the style work better on mobile devices (or create a new one specifically designed for them).~~ Finally done!
 The sidebar now slides in and out via a button.
 - Get the selection box to move via the arrow keys (and maybe gamepad), just like real WebTV.
 This would make big-screen browsing easier.
 - Possibly make an MSN TV 2 style (although I'd probably make a second repo for that).
-- \[Unlikely\] Make this into a browser extension of some sort that adds a WebTV overlay and allows navigation with your keyboard or a gamepad.
+- ~~\[Unlikely\] Make this into a browser extension of some sort that adds a WebTV overlay and allows navigation with your keyboard or a gamepad.~~ Unfortunately, this is probably impossible due to the way WebTV HD works - it embeds the page into an iframe so that WebTV elements like the status bardraw on top of the page (and aren't a part of it).
+The problem is that a lot of big websites are blocked from being embedded - you can try this yourself: open the Go To panel and try to go to a popular site like YouTube.
 - \[Very Unlikely\] Try to make this into a WTVP-to-HTML interface.
 Essentially, make it into a WebTV client.
-This would be very complicated (as I have no backend skills and would definitely need help from others), but it is something I'm looking forward to getting working eventually (even at a very basic level).
+This would be very complicated (I have no backend skills and would definitely need help from others), but it is something I'm looking forward to getting working eventually (even at a very basic level).

 If you'd like to suggest something, fill out the [feature suggestion template](https://github.com/SKCro/WebTV-HD/issues/new?assignees=SKCro&labels=enhancement&projects=&template=feature-request.md&title=%5BRequest%5D+) to let me know what you'd like to see added to WebTV HD.